tushark88/travel-reopening/public/data/PT_domestic.md

 There are no restrictions on domestic travel in Portugal.
+Portugal has lowered its [state of alert](http://www.xinhuanet.com/english/2020-06/29/c_139173761.htm) to the lowest of three emergency levels.

 Wearing a face mask is mandatory and social distancing rules need to be observed when: